afifauzi/HTC/README.md

 5. Train the data using YOLOv5 small model.
 6. Tuning hyperparameter: image size and epochs.
 7. Found out that img=640 and epochs=100 give a good detection already.
 8. For the futher research, can try add more different samples as train data.
-Recommended by ultralytics is >=1500 samples and define epochs >= 500.
+9. Recommended by ultralytics: Images per class.≥ 1500 images per class.
+Start with 300 epochs and increase it.
+(Due to the time constrain and my personal laptop specs limitation, did not manage to follow the recommendation by them)